Easter Weekend 7th April – 9th April 2023

 Hoods Landing Guide

 The swampland at Hoods Landing is a very confusing labyrinth to navigate thru.
-There is a conspicuous Marae on the LHS banks of the Waikato River main channel.
+There is a conspicuous Marae on the LHS bank of the Waikato River main channel.
 That’s your indicator to turn right & depart the main river channel & commence your passage thru the swamp.
-The grid positions indicated below represent points on the suggested track & not the exact location of flag markers
+The grid positions indicated below represent points on the suggested track.
+A GPS or Navigation app on your cellphone will help you alot.

 Further Requirements:

-- The ‘Second Day Regatta’ event runs from Rangiriri to Hoods landing on Sunday for participants who only want to do one day, or, for those who had to withdraw on day one.
+- The ‘Second Day Adventure’ event runs from Rangiriri to Hoods landing on Sunday for participants who only want to do one day, or, for those who had to withdraw on day one.

 - Alcohol or drugs must not be consumed before or during the event.